-To the north of Roulette is McEwen Mining Inc.'s ("McEwen") Limousine Butte project, which according to McEwen's public disclosure in three deposits hosts a measured resource of 168,350 ounces of gold, and an indicated resource of 72,730 ounces of gold, for a measured plus indicated total resource of 241,080 ounces of gold, and an inferred resource of 50,700 ounces of gold (source: "NI 43-101 Technical Report for the Limousine Butte Project, White Pine County Nevada," dated July 1, 2009, authored by Telesto Nevada Inc.).
-To the northwest, Freeport-McMoran Inc. ("Freeport") holds a large claim block (approximately 30,000 acres or 12,000 hectares) prospective for porphyry copper/gold deposits, which encompasses the Butte Valley copper prospect Freeport acquired in 2012 from Quaterra Resources Inc.
+To the north of Roulette is McEwen Mining Inc.'s Limousine Butte project which hosts a measured plus indicated resource of 241,080 ounces of gold, and an inferred resource of 50,700 ounces of gold in three separate deposits (source: "NI 43-101 Technical Report for the Limousine Butte Project, White Pine County Nevada," dated July 1, 2009, authored by Telesto Nevada Inc.).
+To the northwest, Freeport McMoran Inc. ("Freeport") holds a large claim block (approximately 30,000 acres or 12,000 hectares) prospective for porphyry copper/gold deposits, which encompasses the Butte Valley copper prospect Freeport acquired in 2012 from Quaterra Resources Inc.